beeva-arturomartinez/beeva-best-practices/backend/java/README.md

 This API allows to dynamically obtain information from fields and methods of classes and objects, and operate with them.
 It is powerful but also expensive, so it is not recommended for repetitive actions.

-For example, a common use case relays in using this API to load database tables into java objects, on  a generic way, This simplifies development, but in massive processes when working with many rows it is very heavy.
+For example, a common use case relys on using this API to load database tables into java objects, on  a generic way, This simplifies development, but in massive processes when working with many rows it is very heavy.

 ###### Take advantage of polymorphism and inheritance

-Somo developers often perform linear codebased on type-checking conditions, which decides which code to execute depending on the detected type.
+Some developers often perform linear codebased on type-checking conditions, which decides which code to execute depending on the detected type.
 This situation is not easy to detect since it is not an explicit type or class check.
 Usually this situation can be improved with inheritance and polymorphism with a much better, more extensible and reliable code.

 For example, suppose an implementation of figures like the following: